-He Piringa Whānau Video scenarios are for use with the main document above.
+He Piringa Whānau Video (external link) scenarios are for use with the main document above.
 For each scenario, watch 'take 1' and reflect on what is good about the interactions shown and what could be improved.
 Then watch 'take 2' and consider in what ways the interactions shown are improved from 'take 1'.
 The second takes are not intended to portray perfect practice, but to show some clear improvement on the first takes.

 Not sure who to talk to about inclusive education?

 Your local Ministry office should always be your first point of contact – ask to speak to someone about inclusive education.

 Last reviewed: Has this been useful?
 Give us your feedback